microg/JGoogle/README.md

 ###Used Libs

-This project makes use of Google's Protobuf Library.
-See src/com/google/protobuf/COPYING.txt for their license
+This project makes use of the following external Libraries:
+* Google's Protobuf Library.
+See src/com/google/protobuf/COPYING.txt for their license.

 ###License
 > Copyright 2012 μg Project Team